 Example:

-If a child comes home from school, a Siamese cat may greet them with loud meows, making the child feel welcomed and valued.
+If a child comes home from school, a Siamese cat may greet them with loud meows, making the child feel love and affection for his cat.

 5.4 Intelligence and Trainability